 Determining the Proper Venue when the Spouse is Missing

-Sometimes it can be tough for the Court determine the proper venue when the spouse is missing.
-Generally, under Georgia law, the Constitution states that the divorce action should be filed in the Superior Court of the County in which a defendant resides.
+Sometimes it can be hard to determine the proper venue when the spouse is missing.
+Generally, under Georgia law, the divorce cases should be filed in the Superior Court of the County in which a defendant resides.
 However, if the defendant is a non-resident or cannot be located in the State of Georgia, the proper venue is in the Superior Court of the county where the plaintiff resides.
 In the vast majority of Georgia divorce cases involving “service by publication” the cases are filed in the county the plaintiff resides, no matter where the defendant is believed to be living or hiding.

 Obtaining Legal Assistance with your Georgia Divorce Case

 Divorce in itself can be a very stressful process.
-On top of that when one spouse is missing, things do not get any better.
-But regardless, you do not have to go through this alone.
+On top of that when one spouse is missing, things do not get any better without action.
+Fortunately, you do not have to go through this alone.
 If you cannot locate your spouse and you have exercised due diligence in locating your spouse, then seek help immediately.
 Our qualified attorneys have assisted clients with a similar situation like yours.
 Call us at 770-609-1247 to speak with one of our experienced divorce attorneys.
 Contact >